pogobanane/pogobanane.github.com/content/authors/admin/_index.md

 My research interests include virtualization with containers or virtual machines, often at their intersection with networking.
 Aside from my research, I sometimes contribute to [NixOS](https://nixos.org) as a maintainer.

-In the past, I interned at [Nokia Bell Labs](https://www.nokia.com/bell-labs/), advised by [Istemi Ekin Akkus](https://iakkus.github.io/) and [Riuchuan Chen](https://www.ruichuan.org/), where I addressed the I/O performance gap imposed by hardware confidentiality onto virtual machines.
+In the past, I interned at [Nokia Bell Labs](https://www.nokia.com/bell-labs/), advised by [Istemi Ekin Akkus](https://iakkus.github.io/) and [Ruichuan Chen](https://www.ruichuan.org/), where I addressed the I/O performance gap imposed by hardware confidentiality onto virtual machines.